Ntesa Dalienst: Legacy

 In December 2001, a commemorative event was held on the terrace of the Officers' Mess (Mess des Officiers) in Brussels, featuring performances by the orchestra Bana Poto-Poto under Bienvenu Roland Faignond, and by musicians Dizzy Mandjeku, Michel Sax, Franck Nkodia, Domsis, Dave Makondele, Malage de Lugendo, Verckys Kiamuangana Mateta, Jeannot Bombenga, and Jean Serge Essous, who performed the hits of Les Grands Maquisards.
 The program also included songs by Franklin Boukaka, Le Grand Kallé, Docteur Nico, and Tabu Ley Rochereau.
 The tribute featured speeches, testimonies, dancing, and an autograph session, attended by Dalienst's widow, Thérèse Mavata Nkue, and their children.

 During a later edition of the Kora Awards, the Malian singer Salif Keita, when invited by a Kinshasa television presenter to perform a song by a Congolese musician, chose Dalienst's "Muzi".

 In conjunction with these tributes, writer Jean-Claude Gakosso published the biography Ntesa Dalienst et la sublime épopée des Grands Maquisards.
-The 95-page work, presented in a semi-novelized format, documents Ntesa's life, the history of Les Grands Maquisards, and the broader musical landscape of the two Congos.
+The 95-page work, presented in a semi-novelized format, documents Ntesa's life, the history of Les Grands Maquisards, and the music of the two Congos.

 Personal life

-In 1974, after a three-year courtship, he married Thérèse Mavata Nkue, with whom he had four children.
+In 1974, after a three-year courtship, he married Thérèse Mavata Nkue, with whom he had four children, including the singer Christelle Ntesa (known professionally as Christy Lova).
 Their union influenced his work, inspiring many of his romantic compositions, evident in the songs "Mamie Zou" and "Dodo" from his 1987 album Mamie Zou.